Visually impaired NYSC award winner pledges to assist colleagues - Vanguard News

-Ejiogu, a 26- year old visually impaired graduate of Mass Communication from the University of Nigeria Nsukka (UNN), told the News Agency of Nigeria (NAN) that the physically challenged could still contribute to national development, if empowered.
+Ejiogu, a 26- year old visually impaired graduate of Mass Communication from the University of Nigeria Nsukka (UNN), said that the physically challenged could still contribute to national development, if empowered.

 According to her, employment is her immediate preoccupation and she needs a charity platform that can enable her to continue with the pet project she started during the NYSC Community Service.